zevv/duc/README.md

 ### Install

 Duc depends on the Cairo and Pango libraries for drawing graphs.
-The ncurses library is required for the curses user interface.
+The ncursesw library is required for the curses user interface.

 Depending on available libraries or required functionality you can disable certain features of duc by passing any of the below switches to ./configure:

     --disable-graph         disable graph drawing [default=yes]
-    --disable-ui            disable ncurses ui [default=yes]
+    --disable-ui            disable ncursesw ui [default=yes]
     --disable-gui           disable X11 gui [default=yes]
     --with-db-backend=ARG   choose db backend (tokyocabinet,leveldb,sqlite3) [tokyocabinet]